topi314/gobin/README.md

     // how long should previews be cached "cache_duration": "1h"
   },
+  // open telemetry settings, omit to disable
+  "otel": {
+    // the instance id of the server
+    "instance_id": "1",
+    // otel trace settings, omit to disable
+    "trace": {
+      // the address of the tempo instance
+      "endpoint": "tempo:4318",
+      // whether to use an insecure connection "insecure": true
+    },
+    // otel metrics settings, omit to disable "metrics": {
+      // the address where the metrics should be exposed "listen_addr": ":9100"
+    }
+  },
   // settings for webhooks, omit to disable
   "webhook": {
     // webhook reqauest timeout